ver045/San-Francisco-Evictions/README.md

 Have big tech companies impacted these rates?

-## Our Process
+## Process

 Brainstorm hypothesis

-Prioritize starting with the cleanest dataset possible, if not, clean data
+Prioritize starting with the cleanest dataset possible, if not, clean the data

-Determined the goals of our project and what we wanted to learn
+Determine the goals of our project and what we wanted to learn

-Drew out graphs needed to identify trends in our data
+Draw out graphs needed to identify trends in our data

-Cleaned data in Jupyter Notebook, created graphs
+Clean data using Python and Pandas in Jupyter Notebook, create graphs and pie charts using Matplotlib

-Analyzed the data and notice trends, new findings, etc
+Analyze the data and notice trends, new findings, etc

 # Dataset Limitations
-Eviction notices - did not necessarily result in an eviction
+Eviction notices - just because a tenant was issued and eviction notice, it did not necessarily result in an eviction.
+We were unable to get data on the

+number of eviction notices that actually went into effect, as this violates tenant privacy laws, therefore this information is not disclosed to the public.

-Did not have eviction rates, and we could not match to population
+We did not have access to eviction rates, we could not match to population

-Neighborhood designations are from mid-90s
+Neighborhood designations are from mid-90s.
+Neighborhoods have had name changes, sub-neighborhoods have been added since then, adding new neighborhoods that

+were not reflected in data from previous years.